deadlydog/deadlydog.github.io/ReadMe.md

 Here's a list of places I've changed code.
 This typically meant copying the file from the forked minimal-mistakes repo and overriding parts of it:

 - `_data/navigation.yml`: Added Home navigation menu item and commented out Tags.
+- `_includes/analytics-providers/analytics-gtag.html`: Wrapped the Google Analytics code in a function so it is not run until user accepts cookies.
 - `_includes/comments.html`: Added logic to sort comments by date.
+- `_layouts/default.html`: Added code to the bottom of the file that:
+  - Includes cookie consent prompt.
+  - Includes website-level scripts that need to be ran.
 - `_includes/footer.html`: Added code to the bottom of the file that:
   - Adds a Donate section.
   - Adds advertisements.
-- `_layouts/default.html`: Added code to the bottom of the file that:
-  - Includes cookie consent prompt.
-  - Includes website-level scripts that need to be ran.
 - `_layouts/home.html`: Added id to 'Recent Posts' heading so we can adjust whitespace around it.
 - `_config.yml` file.
 - `assets/css/main.scss`: